Donotalo/playground-8bjr8a2j/lessons/lesson03.md

 QEMU needs to be prepared so that it can run RISC-V executable file.
-As a reference how to do stuff, QEMU will be built from the source. code
+As a reference how to do stuff, QEMU will be built from the source code.

 For this tutorial, QEMU `v7.0.0` is used.
 Let's checkout the source code and build QEMU for RISC-V.